 Technology is an extensive yet fascinating field for young children to delve into.
 When applying tech training, education technology expert Eric Smith suggests that teachers keep these three aspects in mind:

-3. Learning about technology: Learning about technology is just as important as using technology as a learning tool.
+Learning about technology is just as important as using technology as a learning tool.
 It’s good for children to have a general understanding of how technology is evolving and changing the world in which they live.

 The Risks of Teaching Technology to Young Children